 The reason egg salads go wrong when you leave them at room temperature is that bacteria grow incredibly strong between 40 and 140 degrees F.

-So the most effective method is to keep them cold, preferably below 40 degrees F. Low temperatures will reduce bacterial growth, thereby extending the shelf life of dishes.
+So the most effective method is to keep them cold, preferably between 36 and 40 degrees F. Low temperatures will reduce bacterial growth, thereby extending the shelf life of dishes.